GLOBAL MARKETS-Doubts over U.S. growth cool dollar rally

 Japan’s Nikkei stock average ended 1.5 percent higher, after skidding to a three-week low in the previous session.

-U.S. crude oil fell more than $1 to $49.01 per barrel and Brent crude futures were down $1.38 to $55.72, as officials from the big global powers remained locked in nuclear talks with Iran that, if successful, could allow the Islamic state to release more crude oil onto world markets.
+U.S. crude oil and Brent crude futures were down about 24 cents per barrel, to $49.85 and $56.85 respectively, as the prospect that any deal in nuclear talks with Tehran and a possible increase in its crude exports helped to keep pressure on prices.

 Gold hovered above $1,200 an ounce, clinging to gains from the prior session when it rose the most in two months, while London nickel climbed nearly 2 percent on technical buying, sparked after traders brought more into China following a steep price drop earlier in the week.
-(Reporting by Lionel Laurent; Additional reporting by Blaise Robinson, Karin Strohecker, Marius Zaharia and Anirban Nag; Editing by Raissa Kasolowsky and Hugh Lawson)
+(Reporting by Lionel Laurent; Additional reporting by Blaise Robinson, Karin Strohecker, Marius Zaharia and Anirban Nag; Editing by Raissa Kasolowsky)